Lekan-E/Analysis-of-Canadian-Gas-Prices/README.md

 ![a](https://github.com/Lekan-E/Analysis-of-Canadian-Gas-Prices/blob/632a97acf5c41a229194367d0dfd92d20e4bfc7a/Images/box%20plot%20(2).png)

-## Recommendations
-- To save on the cost of fuel, Alberta emerges as the most practical and economical choice for settlement.
-With consistently low fuel prices, resilience against global market volatility, and advantageous local supply conditions, Alberta offers significant savings on fuel expenditures.
-For those who prioritize low living costs, particularly in fuel expenses, Alberta, followed by Manitoba and Saskatchewan, are recommended as the best provinces for settling.
-- By purchasing a car in the winter months, particularly between December and February, you can take advantage of the seasonal low in gas prices.
-This strategy will help you reduce the initial fuel costs associated with buying a new vehicle and maintain lower operating expenses in the early stages of ownership.
-- The best time to buy a car, with respect to gas prices, is during the winter months when fuel costs are generally lower.
-Pair this with settling in regions like Alberta, Manitoba, or Saskatchewan for overall fuel savings.

 ## Data Visualization
 The data visualization was done using Tableau.
 Check out the link to the interactive dashboard: [Tableau Dashboard](https://public.tableau.com/app/profile/lekanelegbede/viz/GasPriceDashboard_17278422265350/MainDashboard)